Zqadiri/ft_services/README.md

 - **Service:** This decouples work definitions from the pods.
 Kubernetes service proxies automatically get service requests to the right pod—no matter where it moves in the cluster or even if it’s been replaced.
 - **Kubelet:** This service runs on nodes, reads the container manifests, and ensures the defined containers are started and running.
 - **kubectl:** The command line configuration tool for Kubernetes.
-- **Deployments :** represent a set of multiple, identical Pods with no unique identities.
+- **Deployment :** represent a set of multiple, identical Pods with no unique identities.
 A Deployment runs multiple replicas of your application and automatically replaces any instances that fail or become unresponsive.
 In this way, Deployments help ensure that one or more instances of your application are available to serve user requests.
 Deployments are managed by the Kubernetes Deployment controller.

 ## what is Minikube ?